fbpx

 I particularly like the fact that Grächen has retained much of its traditional and original character.
 It’s mostly a car-free area and you won’t find (like in many of the other ski resorts) large bungalows and private apartments, instead there are several typical Valais which are the historical wooden houses.

-1. A family-friendly and family orientated holiday destination
+• A family-friendly and family-orientated holiday destination

 Grächen has been voted the best family ski area in Switzerland and the best family ski area in Europe.
-It is a dream winter destination for children and parent’s especially will get their money’s worth in this village.
-For example, there is a fairy-tale gondola (branded on the outside with fairy tale characters) that takes you up to the Hannigalp skiing and hiking area where you can listen to fairy tales while you’re either on your up or down journey.
+It is a dream winter destination for children, and parents especially will get their money’s worth in this village.
+For example, there is a fairy-tale gondola (branded on the outside with fairy tale characters) that takes you up to the Hannigalp skiing and hiking area, where you can listen to fairy tales while you’re either on your up or down journey.
 Once at the top, a family park awaits you with water games, a climbing garden, and a summer tube railway.
 There are also several other parks for children (of all ages), for example, the Ravensburger play trail, a forest playground, llama trekking and childcare.

-1. Unique hiking experiences
+• Unique hiking experiences

 Grächen is ideally situated as a starting point for many spectacular summer and winter hikes and walks.
 In particular, for winter there is 25km of prepared hiking trails.